suinleelab/cl-explainability/README.md

-# cl-explainability

-Explainability for representations learned through contrastive learning.
+# Contrastive Corpus Attribution (COCOA)

+Code repository for Contrastive Corpus Attribution for Explaining Representations.

-## Development guide
+## Environment setup

-### Set up the environment
-1. Git clone this repository.
+1. Git clone or download this repository.
 2. `cd cl-explainability`.
 3. Create and activate the specified conda environment by running
     ```